cognitedata/cognite-sdk-js/CONTRIBUTING.md

 changes to the changelogs.
 The changes are comitted to the main branch with the new versions as git tags, and the new package versions are uploaded to npm.

-We restrict new npm releases to `[release]`-tagged commits becuase lerna is quite agressive in its versioning.
+We restrict new npm releases to `[release]`-tagged commits because lerna is quite aggressive in its versioning.
 Changes to any file not ignored by lerna will cause a PATCH bump.
 Markdown files and tests are ignored, but changing anything else, like a comment in a source file, will trigger a new version, irrespective of conventional commits.